FeliciaCoding/HEIG_DAI_InternetAppDev/02.01-java-ios/01-course-material/README.md

 connection, a screen, etc. A common term for a sink of data is something that consumes data (a _consumer_).

-A stream is a way to read or write data from a source to a sink.

 ## The Java IO API

 The [Java documentation](https://docs.oracle.com/en/java/javase/21/docs/api/) is